24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Opt for Durable, Light-Colored Quartz Countertops

-15. Consider Concrete Countertops for a Modern Beach Vibe
+15. Get a Modern Beach Vibe with Concrete Countertops

 Polished concrete countertops in a light gray or white hue, offering a modern, customizable, and beach-inspired vibe in a coastal kitchen.